maldoinc/wireup/docs/pages/testing.md

     assert response.status_code == 200
 ```

-If most tests in a module need the same setup, you can apply the same override list from a shared fixture instead of
+If most tests in a module need the same setup, you can apply the same override mapping from a shared fixture instead of
 repeating it in every test.

 ## Next Steps